Home » Where to Buy Loose Leaf Tea? Plentea Tea Bar & Top Alternatives

 Business Evolution

 Starting as a small tea bar in Toronto’s vibrant Parkdale neighbourhood, Plentea quickly gained recognition for its innovative approach.
 They created a space where traditional tea ceremonies met modern cafe culture.
 The shop weathered initial challenges through community support and creative offerings, eventually planning expansion to Montreal.
-However, like many small businesses, COVID-19 forced them to adapt, leading to an online-only model before their eventual closure.
+However, like many small businesses, COVID-19 forced them to adapt, leading to an online-only model before their eventual closure in 2020.

 Tea Collections